Tony Dallimore, Education Director

 Sioux Timmins, Qualifications Development Manager

-Sioux joined 1st4sport Qualifications in 2008 as a Qualification Development Manager and is responsible for a range of coaching qualifications, including rowing, hockey, lacrosse and table tennis, in addition to the Leisure Operations and Management NVQ Suite and the Education and Training Suite.
-As a keen coach, Sioux thrives on being part of a team that supports the development of sports coaches in the UK.
+Sioux joined 1st4sport Qualifications in 2008 as a Qualifications Development Manager and is responsible for a range of coaching qualifications including rowing, hockey, lacrosse, table tennis and triathlon, in addition to the Leisure Operations and Management NVQ Suite and the Education and Training Suite.
+Being an active gymnastics coach, Sioux thrives on being part of a team that supports the development of sports coaches in the UK.

-Sioux started her coaching career helping out as an assistant gymnastics coach at 12 years old, was hooked and has been involved in the sport ever since.
-Her particular interest is in coaching pre-school, disability and educational gymnastics.
-Currently, she’s a Level 3 gymnastics coach in pre-school and general gymnastics, and a British Gymnastics coach education tutor, assessor and internal verifier.
+Sioux started her coaching career helping out as an assistant gymnastics coach at 12 years old and was hooked, and has been involved in coaching ever since.
+Her particular interest is in coaching pre-school, disability, and educational gymnastics.
+Currently she’s a Level 3 gymnastics coach in pre-school and general gymnastics, and a British Gymnastics Coach Education Tutor, Assessor and Internal Verifier.

-Having worked as a high-flying trapeze instructor for four summers in the USA as part of the Camp America programme, she still occasionally gets her adrenaline fix when she finds trapeze rigs.
-(Check out Regent’s Park in the summer!)
-She has also worked as a fitness instructor, lifeguard and swimming teacher so the call of the gym is never too far away.
+Having worked as a High Flying Trapeze Instructor for several summers as part of the Camp America programme, she still occasionally gets her adrenalin fix when she finds trapeze rigs (check out Regents Park in the summer!).
+She has also previously worked as a fitness instructor, lifeguard and swim teacher, so the call of the gym is never too far away.